microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems2.md

 Although an app developer can place any content into PaneFooter, including other NavigationViewItems, this content will not participate in the selection model and animations of the MenuItems navigation list and Settings item.
-So if an item in MenuItems is selected, and the user clicks on an item in the PaneFooter, it will not de-select the preview item.
+So if an item in MenuItems is selected, and the user clicks on an item in the PaneFooter, it will not de-select the previous item.

-_Open question:_ Should PaneFooter be deprecated because this new API is a direct replacement?

 Some apps may wish to visually group navigation items into top-aligned and bottom-aligned lists (or left- and right-aligned lists), for example: